snakey1980/githubpages/content/posts/secret-santa.md

 1. Put the names of all the players in a hat
 2. Take turns to shake the hat and pick a name out at random.
 If you pick your own name, put it back and pick again.

 So when I decided to program it this is how I tried to do it.
-Here we use plain integers as the players:
+Here we use integers as the players and they get paired up in giver, receiver pairs:

     fun draw(n: Int) : List<Pair<Int, Int>> {
         if (n < 4) throw IllegalArgumentException()